mkostanbaeva/test1/mediastorage-proxy.md

 4. Proxy delete or read the data to Elliptics in accord a value of couple.
 5. Proxy send to client a data in read operation or a message on the status of delete operation.

-Configuration file consists of configurations TheVoid and mediastorage-proxy settings.
-It has JSON format.
+Proxy provides HTTP API to the client with the help TheVoid.
+Access to Elliptics gives by using libmastermind and client interface of Elliptics.
+Configuring proxy is logically divided to configuring TheVoid and installing other configuration parametrs.
+The configuration file has JSON format.

 ##TheVoid settings
 ```json